LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 !rm -rf '/content/2021'
 ```

-We first deal with the rain gauge data and delete the unnecessary fields `MIN_10`, `HOUR_6`, `HOUR_12`, and `NOW`.
-Then we remove the data after November and store the remaining records in `Rain_df`.
-We also import the information on rain gauges and keep it into `Rain_Station_df`.
-Since the amount of data processed in this step is huge, it will take a long time; please wait patiently.
+Starting with the rain gauge data, we first remove fields we don't need: `MIN_10`, `HOUR_6`, `HOUR_12`, and `NOW`.
+Next, we discard any data recorded after November, keeping the rest in the `Rain_df`.
+Additionally, we bring in details about the rain gauges and save this information in `Rain_Station_df`.
+Please note that this process involves a large amount of data and may take some time to complete.

 ```python
 csv_files = glob.glob(os.path.join("/content/Rain_2021_csv", "*.csv"))